staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 Staff engineers also get an opportunity (and obligation) to [mentor](https://blog.pragmaticengineer.com/developers-mentoring-other-developers/) other people.
-We consider it a great privilege, to be able to pass your experiences and your knowledge to other people.
+We consider it a great privilege, to be able to pass your experiences and knowledge to other people.
 Helping people grow and succeed is essential.
 Not only are you actively using your time for others, but also you're increasing the area of impact.
 In addition to guiding and supporting their mentees, mentors can also enhance their own skills and knowledge.
 When tasked with explaining and teaching complex concepts to others, mentors are compelled to develop a comprehensive understanding of the subject matter, thereby expanding their own expertise.
 Furthermore, mentorship provides a valuable